TechyGeek1/TechyGeek1/README.md

 Hi there!
 I'm new to GitHub and I'm still working on getting things set up.

 I'll be using this space to learn, experiment, and get comfortable with sharing my work as I explore different tools, languages, and ideas.
-I'll be adding projects as I build things worth showing, but for now, this is a starting point.
-Thanks for looking at my profile 😎
+I'll be adding projects as I build things worth showing, but for now, this is a quiet starting point.
+Thanks for stopping by. 😁